-Our final visit today is to the city's archaeological museum, Museo Archeologico Regionale 'Antonio Salinas'.
+Our final visit for the day is to the city's archaeological museum, Museo Archeologico Regionale 'Antonio Salinas'.
 This museum is newly reopened after a long period of renovation.
 The collection includes the metopes from the temples at Selinunte and treasures from other archaeological sites in Sicily.
-The remainder of the afternoon will be at leisure.
-(Overnight Palermo) BL
+(Overnight Palermo) B

-Day 8: Friday 21 October, Palermo - Monreale - Palermo
+Day 8: Friday 20 October, Palermo - Monreale - Palermo

-- La Zisa, 12th-century palace in the Arabo-Norman style - Cathedral and Cloister, Monreale - The Palermo of Giuseppe Tomasi di Lampedusa's novel, The Leopard: Private tour of the Palazzo Gangi, by special appointment
+- La Zisa, 12th-century palace in the Arabo-Norman style

+- Cathedral and Cloister, Monreale

+- Churches of 'La Martorana' and San Cataldo